-If the allegation concerns a member of staff, a volunteer or another pupil he/she would normally be informed as soon as possible after the result of the initial investigation is known.
-He/she will be warned that anything said will be recorded.
+If the allegation concerns a member of staff, a volunteer or another pupil they would normally be informed as soon as possible after the result of the initial investigation is known.
+They will be warned that anything said will be recorded.
 The School will appoint a representative to keep the person informed of the likely course of action and the progress of the case.

 If it is established that the allegation is false, either on the basis of medical examination or further statements, a written record will be made of the decision and the justification for it and then the person against whom the complaint has been made would normally be informed that the matter is closed.
 Allegations that are found to have been malicious or unfounded will be removed from personnel records and those that are unsubstantiated, false, malicious or unfounded will not be referred to in employer references.
+If a report is determined to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
+In such circumstances, a referral to children's social care maybe appropriate.
+If a report is shown to be deliberately invented or malicious, the School will consider whether any disciplinary action is appropriate against the individual who made it.